chineshine/simple-spring-samples/README.md

-# simple-spring-sample
+# simple-spring-samples
-some simple sample of spring project
+some simple samples of spring-boot project

+## samples
 - spring-boot-sample
-  simple spring-boot project
+  about form or fields validation.such as simple validation,divide validations into groups,customer validation

+- spring-aop-sample
+  about annotation @RestControllerAdvice. errorcode , '/error' interface ,aop to achive log and distribution-lock

 - quartz-sample
-  how to use quartz with spring-boot
+  how to use quartz in spring-boot project

 - mybatis-sample
   how to use mybatis to generate dao and mapper